NORVIControllers/NORVI-X-Version-02/NORVI X-DI16/README.md

 When the program runs successfully:

-- The controller initializes the display
+- The controller initializes successfully.
-- The TFT screen shows the **DI16 test screen**
+- The Serial Monitor displays the test status and input readings.
-- The status of each input is displayed as **0 or 1**
+- The status of each input is displayed as 0 or 1 in the Serial Monitor.
-- Values update continuously as inputs change
+- Input values update continuously as the input signals change.
 ---

 ## Example Output